The rise of cutting-edge, disruptive technologies is changing the face of procurement.

 The feature and function arms race, driven by this lack of appreciation of what B2B software is “for” has led to a “me too” mentality amongst software vendors.

 Today, there are a lot of messages that all procurement software vendors convey, and so often that regularly prospective clients are heard to say, “well, everyone says that.”

 Suppliers have a tendency to promote the good stuff and divert attention from the challenges associated with their products, and so the desire to jump on the bandwagon is understandable.

 But recently it’s become clear that not all stories that sound the same are actually representing the same underlying facts.
 So here are some myths (some stories) that all vendors will tell you.

 1) All procurement software vendors are offering a cloud solution

 This is false.
 For the sake of brevity we’ll divert you elsewhere for the detailed discussion, but the fact is that software-as-a-service, offered by other software vendors is not Cloud.
-Cloud procurement software -offered as far as we can tell exclusively in the form SMART by GEP - is not SaaS.
+Cloud procurement software -offered as far as we can tell exclusively in the form GEP SMARTTM - is not SaaS.
 It’s Cloud-native.
 The difference is immeasurable, the benefits of cloud over SaaS are astonishing.
 Don’t be misled.
 It may look like a cloud, but if it’s really a SaaS then it ain’t cloud!